Psychiatry Research Center

 About Us OVERVIEW VIDEO

 The Psychiatry Research Center provides research support, guidance and resources to all department faculty engaged in psychiatric and interdisciplinary research.
-The Center’s research initiatives encompass a variety of specialties, including maternal and child mental health, serious mental illnesses, veterans’ health and PTSD, addictions, Alzheimer’s disease and refugee health.
+The Center’s research initiatives encompass a variety of specialties, including maternal and child mental health, serious mental illnesses, psychotic disorders, veterans’ health and PTSD, addictions, Alzheimer’s disease and refugee health.
 We have expertise in a range of research methodologies including basic science, clinical trials, qualitative and mixed-methods research, epidemiologic and epigenetic research, community-based participatory research and biobanking.

 Through our research, we advance and deepen our understanding of psychiatric illnesses in order to foster the development of more effective prevention, diagnostic, and treatment strategies for a wide range of disorders.
 We recognize the essential, bidirectional relationship between research and clinical care.
 Our research provides an evidence-base for the development of successful clinical care and our clinical experiences guide our research interests and priorities.

 A Global Emphasis

 Our work is also strongly influenced by our diverse patient population, of which 59 percent are from underserved populations and 31 percent do not speak English as a primary language.
 We apply a multidisciplinary approach to understanding the complex mental health needs of our patients, in both global and local contexts.
 We are engaged in research projects in more than 15 countries in Africa, Asia, South America and the Middle East.
 In our diverse local community, our researchers explore the myriad of intersections of culture and mental health.
 Through this research, we hope to build a deeper understanding of many historically marginalized and understudied populations in order to provide more effective and accessible care.
 Please visit Global and Local Center for Mental Health Disparities for more information.